 I've been sleeping on a vast range of mattresses and putting them through their paces to bring you a true picture of how comfortable each one is and how much support it provides.
 I've also roped in my husband Nick to create a balanced view of what each mattress is like for women (so often the purchasers) and men, persuaded friends and family to try them out, and have conducted some semi-scientific testing so that you can buy your mattress online with confidence.

-If you're looking to find the best mattress for your needs, you'll find plenty of choice in our mattress guides – but don't miss our deep reviews first.
+If you're looking to find the best mattress for your needs, you'll find plenty of choice in our guide to the top picks – but don't miss our deep reviews first.
 Here, I'll be reviewing the AmazonBasics Extra Comfort mattress.

 AmazonBasics Extra Comfort mattress specifications:

 Type: Memory foam

 Sizes: Single, double

 Who will the AmazonBasics Extra Comfort mattress suit?